Boron Personal Care Products

 Viscosity or rheology control: To improve the sensory properties of cosmetics, manufacturers use borates in their formulation for better thickness, viscosity, and rheology control.

-Active oxygen carrier: Other properties of borates such as pH buffering and oxygen holding capacities are essential to produce quality personal care products.
+Active oxygen carrier: Other properties of borates such as pH buffering and oxygen holding capacities are essential to producing quality personal care products.

 Personal Care Segments